 3. LUX Anti-Slip Soccer Socks

-The LUX Anti-Slip soccer socks are up next on our list, and they are another pair of socks that are designed for sports rather than e-sports.
+The LUX Anti-Slip soccer socks are up next on our list, and they are another pair of socks that are designed for regular sports rather than e-sports.
 This is a common feature of the items on our list, purely because there are not that many socks or even shoes on the market designed for sim racing, and it is often socks designed for other sports that serve as a good option for sim racers.

 The main selling point of these socks is their anti-slip properties, as they feature grips both on the outside of the sock to grip the pedals, and on the inside so that they stay in place on your feet.
 This provides a great solution to those that find themselves constantly adjusting their socks on their feet, and those that need extra grip on the pedals too.